pavansy6/lab1-github-GHactions/student_note.md

 # Note
-This is a sample note to trigger the workflow.
+This is a sample note to trigger the workflow..